Dasaii/dasaii.github.io/_posts/2018-01-02-Moshi-Monsters.md

 <div class="text_container" markdown="1">

 ### TL;DR
-I designed games and updates for millions of kids at Moshi Monsters.
+I designed games and updates for millions of kids playing Moshi Monsters.
 I worked on all aspects of the online game including community tools and the main website.
 Then my focus was on imagining the future of Moshi Monsters on mobile.

 <div class="flex_container">
 <div class="two-third" markdown="1">